Breizhtorm/Contact-Form-7-Signature-Addon/readme.txt

 Your contact form needs to send **HTML formatted** messages for it to work properly, so don't forget to check the corresponding box at the bottom of your email settings.

-Important note : since version 2.0, the plugin no longer uses inline base64 encoded images, and signature images are saved to a "signatures/" subdir of your wordpress upload directory.
+**Important note** : since version 2.0, the plugin no longer uses inline base64 encoded images, and signature images are saved to your wordpress upload directory.
 So every email clients compatibility issues should be gone !

+**Super important note** : Version 2.3 is only meant to work with CF7 v4.2 and higher.
+Keep a good old 2.2 version of the plugin if don't have CF7 4.2 or higher installed.

 == Screenshots ==